Get insider access

 Unsurprisingly, its battery performance lags behind that of newer models with higher-capacity batteries.
 You can only expect about 40 minutes of runtime in its default power mode, and it takes quite a while to recharge.
 Running it in its 'MAX' mode drains its battery in under 10 minutes, so you must be quick when dealing with stubborn messes.
 Its build quality also feels a tad fragile, a common downside of Dyson vacuums.
 Its vertically oriented dustbin is slightly less spacious than the horizontally mounted dirt compartments in the newer models.

 If you need something with more power and are okay with lugging around a big and heavy appliance, consider the Dyson Ball Animal 3 Extra/Complete.
-It's a better option than comparably priced cordless models like the Dyson V12 Detect Slim for longer cleaning sessions since you won't run out of charge mid-way through a cleaning session, and it's powerful enough to handle messes on different surfaces, from bare floors to high-pile carpets.
+It's a better option than the best Dyson stick vacuums for longer deep cleaning sessions since its corded design ensures you won't run out of charge mid-way through.
+It's powerful enough to handle messes on different surfaces, from bare floors to high-pile carpets.
 Its floorhead features a set of built-in plastic vanes that are remarkably effective in trapping long hair, preventing it from jamming the mechanism.
 It also has three levels of surface type adjustment, enabling you to adapt to different floor types on the fly.
 The power cord is very long, so you won't have to swap outlets when cleaning bigger areas.
 You'll need to wind the power cord back manually, which is a hassle and a disappointment for such an expensive vacuum.

 Unfortunately, its build quality isn't especially robust, as the mostly plastic construction creaks and flexes slightly while in use.
 Its ball-shaped wheel makes it more maneuverable than most conventional uprights, but it's still a bulky and heavy machine, not to mention noisy.
 Also, while its redesigned floorhead allows superior maneuverability on carpeting compared to the older Dyson Ball Animal 2, which had a habit of tearing up carpet fibers, the Ball Animal 3 can still get stuck on thick shag-pile rugs.